New Zealand

 The amount of RLWT to be deducted is the lessor of:

-• the sale price less outstanding local authority rates or less security discharged amount, depending on which party is withholding the tax.
+- the current purchase price less outstanding local authority rates or less security discharged amounts, depending on which party is withholding the tax.

 Administrative property tax rules